 If you are the parent of an external candidate your child will be eligible to be entered for each of the scholarships and as part of the application process you will be asked whether you would like consideration to be given.
 You will also be asked if you would like them to be considered for a bursary.

-For more detailed information and to apply, please contact Jennifer McEnhill, Head of Admissions, on 020 3917 5050 or complete the contact form in good time for the Thursday 20 December deadline.
+For more detailed information and to apply, please contact Jennifer McEnhill, Head of Admissions, on 020 3917 5050 or complete the contact form.